 INDUSTRY CODES OF CONDUCT

-In addition to federal and provincial advertising laws, some sectors, particularly regulated professions such as real estate, law, dentistry and chiropractors, have industry codes of conduct that include advertising and marketing rules.
+In addition to federal and provincial advertising/marketing laws, some sectors, particularly regulated professions (e.g., real estate, law, dentistry and chiropractors), have industry codes of conduct that impose advertising and marketing rules that intend to comply with both Canadian advertising/marketing laws and sector specific regulation.

-While such rules are generally not legislation (unless a regulator has regulatory powers relating to advertising), it can be very important to review industry rules before launching an advertising campaign – especially where there may be professional discipline for violating and industry code or other rules.
+While such rules are often not legislation (unless a regulator has legislative powers relating to advertising/marketing practices), it can be very important to review industry rules before launching an advertising campaign – especially where there may be professional discipline for violating and industry code or other rules.

-Canada also has a national not-for-profit advertising self-regulatory body, Advertising Standards Canada, which has published the Canadian Code of Advertising Standards (the Code).
-The Code includes rules relating to many types of advertising and marketing practices, including price claims, bait and switch advertising, comparative advertising and testimonials.
-While the Code is only binding on Ad Standards’ members, it can be helpful in providing guidance for specific types of advertising and marketing practices and is, in many instances, consistent with the federal Competition Act and Competition Bureau guidance.
+Canada also has a national not-for-profit advertising self-regulatory body (Advertising Standards Canada), which has published the Canadian Code of Advertising Standards (the Code).
+The Code includes rules relating to many common types of advertising and marketing practices, including price claims, bait and switch advertising, comparative advertising and testimonials.
+While Advertising Standards Canada’s Code is only binding on its members, it can be helpful in providing guidance for specific types of advertising and marketing practices and is, in many instances, consistent with the federal Competition Act and federal Competition Bureau guidance.

 SOCIAL MEDIA PLATFORM RULES

-As such, it is prudent for advertisers to review the terms of use for the social platforms to be used for a promotion before launch.
+As such, it is prudent for advertisers to review the terms of use for the social platforms to be used for their promotions before launch.

 SERVICES AND CONTACT